Best-Looking House of Worship: First Unitarian Church

 Designed by architect William Henry Miller, who also designed over 70 other buildings in Ithaca, the home of the First Unitarian Society of Ithaca dates back to 1893.
 Originally, the church was supposed to have a pyramidal roof, but a tall steeple was erected instead, ostensibly so that students could not miss seeing it.
 Over the years, the Unitarian empire has spread to adjoining buildings on North Aurora and East Buffalo streets, but the main church building, renovated in the 1990s is an imposing architectural gem and a downtown landmark.

-The next Board of Trustees meeting will be held on Friday, April 25, from 7-9 PM in the Annex.
+The next Board of Trustees meeting will be held on Tuesday, October 14, from 7-9 PM in the Parlor.
 All are welcome to attend.

 It's Time for a New Photo Directory!

 We will be working with Lifetouch to create a photo directory that will be available in the fall but our photo sessions will be from 2-9 PM on October 7 & 8.
 To sign up online, please press this link:

 There’s a certain price that you pay for being a free-thinker who respects the right of others to believe as they will.

 • You give up the comfort of dogmatic boundaries that usually belong to more traditional faith-groups.

 • You give up the certainty of knowing that you’re right, and that those who disagree with you are wrong.

 • You give up the convenience of “not having to think for yourself” that’s available to you when you know the party line and have the ability to